kruschid/typesafe-routes/docs/basic-features/parameter-parsing.md

 ### Query Parameters

-The `parseQuery` method converts search parameter values from string format to their corresponding types.
-The first argument accepts the route path, which defines the context of the conversion.
-The second argument is the source, which contains the string-based parameter values that need to be parsed.
-A source can be an object `{name: "value",...}` or a search string `"?name=value&..."`.
+The `$parseQuery` method converts [search parameter](https://developer.mozilla.org/en-US/docs/Web/API/URL/searchParams) values from string format to their corresponding types.
+It takes one argument that is the source, which contains the string-based parameter values that need to be parsed.
+A source can be an object with string values `{name: "value",...}` or a search string `"?name=value&..."`.

 ``` ts
 import { createRoutes, int, bool, date } from "typesafe-routes";